Your website is your online home.

 A mobile-friendly website puts a nice welcome mat out for everyone, no matter what device they use to view your content.
 With more and more people using mobile devices, having a mobile-friendly website is even more important than having a big, beautiful desktop version.

 Do you want to roll out the welcome mat to everyone or do you want to lose out on potential sales?
+If your site isn't currently mobile-friendly, you may need a redesign.

 5. Do you need to restructure your content?